Find Affordable College Courses

 University of Wisconsin - Stevens Point landed the #21 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
 Located in the town of Stevens Point, UW - Stevens Point is a public college with a moderately-sized student population.

-With a ranking of #22, University of Minnesota - Morris did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the town of Morris, UMN Morris is a public college with a small student population.
+University of Minnesota - Morris ranked #22 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools list.
+Located in the town of Morris, UMN Morris is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at UMN Morris are $15,940 per year.